Jonas-H-D/so_long/README.md

 # so_long
 his project is a very small 2D game.
 It is built to make you work with textures, sprites.
 And some very basic gameplay elements

-You must create a small 2D game where a dolphin escapes earth after eating some fish.
+You must create a small 2D game where a dolphin\n escapes earth after eating some fish.
 Or any hero collects any valuables before leaving the place.
 The constraints are as follows: